top of page

 💡 Treatment Options for SAD

-The good news: SAD is treatable.
+The good news is that SAD is treatable.
 Many people find relief through a combination of therapy, lifestyle changes, and professional treatment options.

 1. Light Therapy (Phototherapy)